amimoto/sioba/sioba/README.md

     *   `set_terminal_size(rows: int, cols: int, ...)`: Informs the interface about the terminal dimensions.
 (Actual resizing behavior depends on the subclass).
     *   `get_terminal_buffer() -> bytes`: Intended to return the current content of the terminal buffer (behavior varies by subclass).
     *   `get_terminal_cursor_position() -> tuple[int, int] | None`: Intended to return the cursor position (behavior varies by subclass).

-The `Interface` class itself is typically not instantiated directly but serves as a blueprint for concrete implementations like `FunctionInterface` or `SocketInterface`.

-## `BufferedInterface`

-The `BufferedInterface` class (from `sioba.base`) extends `Interface` to add a scrollback buffer.

-**Key Features:**

-*   **Inherits from `Interface`:** All functionalities of the base `Interface` class are available.
-*   **Scrollback Buffer:** This interface maintains an internal buffer of the data that has been sent to the control (i.e., the terminal display).
-    *   `scrollback_buffer_size` (constructor argument): Sets the maximum number of bytes to store in the scrollback buffer.
-    *   `get_terminal_buffer() -> bytes`: Overrides the base method to return the content of its scrollback buffer.
-This is useful for restoring terminal content if a UI component re-initializes.

-This interface is useful when you need to keep a history of the output sent to the terminal, for example, to allow a user to scroll back or to repopulate the terminal display after a refresh. `FunctionInterface` is an example of a class that inherits from `BufferedInterface`.

-## `PersistentInterface`

-The `PersistentInterface` class (from `sioba.base`) extends `Interface` to provide a more complete terminal emulation by integrating with the `pyte` library.
-This allows it to maintain a virtual screen, understand ANSI escape codes, and keep track of cursor position and screen content more accurately.

-**Key Features:**

-*   **Inherits from `Interface`:** Includes all base `Interface` functionalities.
 *   **`pyte` Integration:** Uses a `pyte.Screen` and `pyte.Stream` internally.
     *   The `stream.feed()` method is used to process incoming data, allowing `pyte` to interpret terminal control sequences.
 *   **Terminal Emulation:**